nicolaszimmer/corodva-plugin-widget-center/README.md

 For general advice, please refer to Apple's developer information on [WidgetCenter](https://developer.apple.com/documentation/widgetkit/widgetcenter) and [creating widgets](https://developer.apple.com/documentation/widgetkit/creating-a-widget-extension) in your Xcode project.

-The following documentation is adapted to the plugin use from the official docs for your convenience:
+The following documentation is adapted to plugin use from the official docs for your convenience:

 ### Getting Configured Widget Information

 To get a list of user-configured widgets, use [`WidgetCenter.getCurrentConfigurations()`](https://developer.apple.com/documentation/widgetkit/widgetcenter/getcurrentconfigurations(_:)).
-The retun value conatins the following information:
+The return value contains the following information:

 * The `kind` string matches the parameter you use when creating the widget's [`StaticConfiguration`](https://developer.apple.com/documentation/widgetkit/staticconfiguration) or [`IntentConfiguration`](https://developer.apple.com/documentation/widgetkit/intentconfiguration).